Insurance AI Governance

 NZ legislation that already governs insurance AI

-New Zealand does not have AI-specific insurance regulation.
+Aotearoa New Zealand does not have AI-specific insurance regulation.
 But existing laws cover the outcomes that matter.
-The question is whether your AI governance demonstrates compliance with each of these.
+The question is whether your governance demonstrates compliance with each of these laws, and whether your organisation can evidence that compliance when the FMA or RBNZ asks.

 FMA